Frequently Asked Questions

 How can I be sure that the correct ashes are returned?

 This form contains all the details relating to your pet and your specific cremation requirements.
 This information is, at all times, kept with your pet throughout the cremation process.
-Each individual cremation is undertaken with a single pet, alone in a chamber*.
-The cremation form, initially completed by our staff or your veterinary practice, remains with your pet and as it is alone in the cremation chamber the possibility for any confusion is eliminated.
+Each individual cremation is undertaken with a single pet, alone in a chamber.
+The cremation form remains with your pet and as it is alone in the cremation chamber, the possibility for any confusion is eliminated.

 Can I witness the cremation?